Fundamental limitations on photoisomerization from thermodynamic resource theories: Limitations on coherence following photoisomerization

 Consider raising the phase-damping rate $\Gamma$ at a fixed $v$.
 If the speed is low, $v \hbar /\lambda^2 \ll 1$, the yield rises.
 If the speed is large, $v /\lambda \gg \Gamma$, the yield about equals its decoherence-free value, regardless of $\Gamma$.
 The yield minimizes when $\Gamma \approx v/\lambda$: The decoherence's mixing of energy eigenstates, which transfers about half the state's weight to the lower energy level, balances adiabaticity's preservation of the upper level's weight.

 Similar behavior was observed in~\cite{arceci2017dissipative}.
-Whereas earlier work focused on the populations, we quantify how the electronic energy coherences evolve in the dissipative Landau-Zener problem.
+See~\cite{Shimshoni_92_Onset,Whitney_11_Temperature} for further treatments of coherence in dissipative Landau-Zener transitions.
+Whereas earlier work focused mostly on the populations, we quantify how the electronic energy coherences evolve in the dissipative Landau-Zener problem.

 Figure~\ref{fig:Post_LZ}b) shows the Fisher information scaled by $1/(4 v^2 t_\final^2)$.
 When $\Gamma=0$, $I_\Fisher$ adheres to the asymptotic prediction $I_\Fisher^{\mathrm{+}}$ [Eq.~\eqref{eq_I_F_Plus}], represented by the grayed region.
 The asymptotic bound~\eqref{eq_I_F_Plus} limits the coherence, we verified, for finite $\Gamma$.
 Raising $\Gamma$ above 0 decreases the scaled Fisher information toward 0.